aaronrancsik/virtual-fn-key-toggle/README.md

 ## Locked state
 In this state all F keys can act as hotkey, or function key.
 All F key can use for Brighness and Volume controll and so on.
-Arbitary command bindable for keyboard keys via shortcuts _*and/or keyboard layout remap with xmodmap <- under developement_
+Arbitary command bindable for keyboard keys via shortcuts and/or keyboard layout remap with xmodmap

 ## Released state
 In this state all F key work as normal F1..F12 function keys.